From 1798, for the next 30 years or so, Bloomfield House was occupied by Arthur and Theodosia Crawford and their children.

 An online source for Crawford family genealogical information is available here.

 RH pic: Detail from the portrait of William Sharman-Crawford by John Prescott Knight (1803-1881) .
 The painting is in the Ulster Museum and may be viewed here.
+The PDF on the right (top) is a fascinating genealogical treasure-trove - a transcript of a letter written by John Crawford in 1811.

 The PDF on the right (bottom) is my outline of the Crawford family's lineage from the time of William Crawford c.1650 to Bloomfield's Arthur Crawford (c.1748-1833) and explores links between Crawfordsburn, Ballysavage and the Belfast MP William Crawford.